ikonglong/ikonglong.github.io/content/posts/firewalld-usage.md

 ### Add an Interface to a Zone

-**Add an Interface to a Zone Using the Command Line Interface (CLI)**
+Add an Interface to a Zone Using CLI:

 ```bash
 > firewall-cmd --zone=public --add-interface=em1
 ```

 To make this setting permanent, add the **--permanent** option and reload the firewall.

-**Add an Interface to a Zone by Editing the Interface Configuration File (e.g. add em1 to the work zone)**
+Add an Interface to a Zone by Editing the Interface Configuration File (e.g. add em1 to the work zone):

 > ZONE=work

-Note that if you omit the ZONE option, or use ZONE=, or ZONE='', then the default zone will be used.
-**NetworkManager** will automatically reconnect and the zone will be set accordingly.
+Note that if you omit the ZONE option, or use ZONE=, or ZONE='', then the default zone will be used. **NetworkManager** will automatically reconnect and the zone will be set accordingly.

 ### Get/Set the Default Zone

-**Print default zone for connections and interfaces**
+Print default zone for connections and interfaces:

 ```bash
 > firewall-cmd --get-default-zone
 ```

-**Set the Default Zone by Using CLI(Command Line Interface)**
+Set the Default Zone by Using CLI(Command Line Interface):

 ```bash
 > firewall-cmd --set-default-zone=public
 ```

 This change will take immediate effect and in this case it is not necessary to reload the firewall.

-**Set the Default Zone by Editing the firewalld Configuration File** Edit /etc/firewalld/firewalld.conf as follows:
+Set the Default Zone by Editing the firewalld Configuration File:

+Edit /etc/firewalld/firewalld.conf as follows:

 > \# default zone